 Liberty trains for liberty.
 Responsibility is the first step in responsibility.

 William Du Bois, 1909

 Has any race of men ever fairly tried even the humblest experiment of freedom and found it to fail?
-Auberon Herbert, 1884

-Many politicians of our time are in the habit of laying it down as a self-evident proposition, that no people ought to be free till they are fit to use their freedom.
-The maxim is worthy of the tool in the old story, who resolved not to go into the water till he had learned to swim.
+Many politicians of our time are in the habit of laying it down as a self-evident proposition, that no people ought to be tree till they are lit to use their freedom.
+The maxim is worthy of the fool in the old story, who resolved not to go into the water till he had learned to swim.
 If men are to wait for liberty till they become wise and good in slavery, they may indeed wait forever.